 Housing Units X Youths of all genders and varying trauma histories are housed together.
 Gender-Responsive Programming X Programming is the same for all genders.
 Rape Trauma Services X Trauma-Informed Care Staff Training X X Staff requested additional education and training on the impacts of complex trauma on children and youth.
-Recommendation Adverse Childhood Experiences: Childhood trauma and abuse play a significant role in child development, behavior, and learning.
+Recommendation • A si th A g g • T o c c y Probation staff requested training in the following areas: Adverse Childhood Experiences: Childhood trauma and abuse play a significant role in child development, behavior, and learning.
 Understanding the impacts of Adverse Childhood Experiences, the ACE's assessment and ACE's scores, will assist staff in approaching, interacting, speaking, teaching, guiding, and mentoring the youths they are tasked with rehabilitating.
-Trauma-Informed Care: Basic Principals, Interventions, Safety Plans, Management of Secondary Traumatic Stress (STS), Cross System Collaboration, Programming, creating trauma-informed spaces and cultures, approaches to partnering with youths and families5 Separate Housing Units: Male and female youth expressed concerns about being placed together in the same housing unit(s).
+Trauma-Informed Care: Basic Principals, Interventions, Safety Plans, Management of Secondary Traumatic Stress (STS), Cross System Collaboration, Programming, creating trauma-informed spaces and cultures, approaches to partnering with youths and families Separate Housing Units: Male and female youth expressed concerns about being placed together in the same housing unit(s).
 Mixed gender housing can be triggering for youth with trauma histories.
 We recommend providing a separate housing unit for youths who identify as female.

-CULTURALLY AND LINGUISTICALLY APPROPRIATE

-YES NO N/A COMMENTS
+CULTU RALLY A AND LI NGUISTICALLY APPROPRIATE YES N O N Z/A COMMENTS

 Meals & Food X The inability to access culturally appropriate nutrition and dietary services is a form of social inequity.
 Meal planning and preparation should be viewed through a culturally competent lens.
 Religion and Spirituality X X Catholic, Jewish, Mormon, Native American, and Muslim youth were detained at this facility during this inspection period.
 These youths did not have access to religious services, books or materials.
 Books and Reading Materials X Providing a variety of books and reading materials in different formats is key to increasing literacy.
 Graphic illustrative novels and multilingual audiobooks can assist youths who speak a language other than English and youths of all learning abilities.
 The Commission continues to encourage the facility to utilize the free resources available through the San Mateo County Libraries System.
 Art & Music X Youths participated in the Poetry Out Loud Program and Contest.
 There is a large collection of art created by the youth on display in the hallway of the Administration building.
 Youth has access to Spanish music on the MP3 players.
 Observances X The facility expanded their culturally relevant observances during this inspection period.
 The facility held two events in May to celebrate Cinco De Mayo and AAPI Heritage Month.
 Food, art, music, and dance were at the center of each celebration.
 Youth were encouraged to read essays they had written about their cultural traditions and what culture means to them.
 Therapeutic Tools X Youth have access to meditations, sleep sounds, and music via their MP3 players.

-Comments The five The five aspects of culture are values and beliefs, language, symbols, rituals, and norms.
+Comments The five aspects of culture are values and beliefs, language, symbols, rituals, and norms.
 Recommendations Expand religious services and materials.
 Develop a Drumming Circle program using the drums at the facility.
 Continue to explore partnership opportunities with the Art Commission to expand culturally relevant activities, events, and programming.
-Provide culturally and historically relevant books and reading materials, including magazines, and newspapers, by utilizing the resources that are available at no cost via the San Mateo County Libraries System. • Providing a variety of books and reading materials in different formats is key to

-- Providing a variety of books and reading materials in different formats is key to increasing literacy.
-Graphic illustrative novels and multilingual audiobooks can assist youths who speak a language other than English and youths of all learning abilities. - Continue to make culturally competent adjustments to the food menu while the facility secures a new food service provider.
+Provide culturally and historically relevant books and reading materials, including magazines, and newspapers, by utilizing the resources that are available at no cost via the San Mateo County Libraries System.
+Providing a variety of books and reading materials in different formats51 is key to increasing literacy.
+Graphic illustrative novels and multilingual audiobooks can assist youths who speak a language other than English and youths of all learning abilities.
+Continue to make culturally competent adjustments to the food menu while the youths who speak a language other than English and youths of all learning abilities.